Percter/hello-world/README.md

 # hello-world
-This repository is used to practice GitHub flows /n
+This repository is used to practice GitHub flows.
 I am a novice who want to learn how to use github, and what's the most usefull is the help docs.